Infrastructure Engineers Are Being Disrupted

 Have teams start with something small in scope.
 Find the easily repeatable tasks that are done frequently.
 Experience within WWT and our customers has shown that simple, repeatable tasks can create a snowball effect to larger automated processes in the future.

 WWT's expertise, combined with our ATC platform, provides many tools at your disposal in order to enable your teams.
 On-demand labs from a large variety of vendors (F5, NetApp, Cisco) can help validate and facilitate the learning and idea generation, or utilize a training or workshop to have a facilitated engagement to further develop and validate the ideas into a strategy.

 As the industry and your strategies change, hiring practices must also evolve.
 Many organizations are hiring developers in place of infrastructure engineers.
 Those organizations that go down this path are cross-pollenating skillsets so that the developer learns infrastructure components and the infrastructure engineers learn how to automate.

 Not sure how to start?
-Our Strategic Staffing services could help align, vet and support your WWT contractors while they work as part of your organization.
+Our Strategic Resourcing services could help align, vet and support your WWT contractors while they work as part of your organization.